Indhu1711/Excel-AtliQ-hardwares-Sales-Finance-Reports/README.md

 | AtliQ Exclusive | $18.4M |
 | Flipkart | $9.9M |

-The top 2 customers account for **~26% of India's total revenue** — a concentration risk worth flagging in any real business review.
+The top 2 customers account for **~26% of India's total revenue** A large portion of India’s revenue comes from a few customers, which creates risk if any of them reduce orders.

 ---